2021+ Survival Guide Purchases

 - Read reviews.

-Here’s my Best Purchases so far in 2021 that I totally recommend:
+Here’s my Best Purchases so far that I totally recommend:

 - Berkey Water Filter.
 I have been paranoid about the quality of our drinking water.
 Every cup of water, even with the Brita Water Filter Jug, smelled and tasted gross to me.
 I finally dug in and invested in the Big Berkey water filter system, including the extra flouride filters from the Canadian distributor.
 Warning, it’s a bit overwhelming to set up your first time, so be sure to watch the instructional videos.
 I feel great about my water now.
 It’s portable, so I don’t need to worry about “what happens if we need to abandon our house” and we can take it with us for clean water anywhere.